 The seasoned and experienced Illinois elder abuse defense lawyers at Wolfe & Stec, Ltd. are aware of false accusations and will closely examine evidence and aggressively defend clients who are victim to false charges of elder abuse.
 We offer a free consultation to examine your individual situation and determine the best road for your defense.

-If you have been accused of financial elder abuse in Illinois, contact the criminal defense attorneys of Wolfe & Stec, Ltd., online or call our office at 630-305-0222 or 312-388-7882.
+If you have been accused of financial elder abuse in Illinois, contact the criminal defense attorneys of Wolfe & Stec, Ltd., online or call our office at 630-305-0222.
 We defend clients in Cook, DuPage, Will, Kane and Kendall counties and in cities such as Naperville, Aurora, Wheaton, Bolingbrook and Downers Grove, IL.

 These abuses are usually targeted at seniors who are no longer able to care for themselves and may be unaware that a crime has been committed, for example, individuals with dementia or Alzheimer’s disease.
 The abuser is often the victim’s caregiver or family member, such as a spouse, child or grandchild — people who have access to the senior’s finances.